 Meet the maker community

 Perhaps this is unique to Lynchburg but, the makers in this area are an inclusive and positive bunch.
-From shopkeepers like Peg at the White Brick House and Steph at Live Trendy Or Die to blogging vendors like Way Crunchy and Heather and 2 Girls, I’ve gotten helpful advice.
+From shopkeepers like Peg at the White Brick House and Steph at Live Trendy Or Die to blog vendors like Way Crunchy and Heather and 2 Girls, I’ve gotten helpful advice.
 No one is competitive and they all embrace the efforts of newcomers.
 I really enjoyed interviewing the vendors on their vendor crushes to get a glimpse into the community.